 A great example of logistics' meaning can be given by some companies that complete the picture of this vibrant landscape with various modalities.
-So, the best idea is to provide you with an example of an existing organization that operates in multiple industries.
+So, the best idea is to provide you with a logistics management example of an existing company that operates in multiple industries.
 To be most accurate, we can give an example of a business with fulfillment services.

 Here are examples of logistics that UPS operates in: